 What to Pack

-Maslenitsa is Russia’s farewell-to-winter festival, and it occurs in February or March.
-This pagan celebration is marked by games, contests, and Russian cultural traditions.
-It’s held in the Red Square area every year and draws crowds of Muscovites and visitors.
+- Maslenitsa, Russia’s farewell-to-winter festival, occurs in late February or early March.
+This pagan celebration is marked by games, contests, and cultural traditions.
+It’s held in the Red Square area every year and draws crowds of Muscovites and visitors alike.